calvinrbnspiess/make-secure/README.md

 openssl req -x509 -newkey rsa:4096 -keyout demo-crt/key.pem -out demo-crt/cert.pem  -sha256 -days 3650 -nodes -subj "/C=DE/ST=Rhineland-Palatinate/L=SampleCity/O=SampleOrganization/CN=localhost" -addext "subjectAltName=DNS:localhost,DNS:*.localhost,IP:127.0.0.1"
 ```

 We need to make sure [Subject Alternative Names](https://stackoverflow.com/a/66839523/13353068) are given.
-Browsers won't trust the certificate, because it was not issued by a trusted CA.
+Despite that, browsers won't trust the certificate, because it was not issued by a trusted CA.

 Thankfully, there is a simple way to make the browser trust self-signed certificates.
 The tool [mkcert](https://github.com/FiloSottile/mkcert) generates certificates signed by a locally trusted CA. Using this tool the browser won't show any warnings.